UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week01/lecture01p1.md

 ## Grading

- * 40% Standard assignments in prose or code form (see syllabus for some details about "required" assignments)
+ * 40% Homeworks - standard assignments in prose or code form (see syllabus for some details about "required" assignments)
  * 25% Lab assignments which allow for "real time" checking of answers and feedback
  * 5% Quizzes on the material covered in class
  * 30% Final project ([teaser trailer \#1](https://jnaiman.github.io/online_cv_public_demo/), [teaser trailer \#2](https://huggingface.co/spaces/jnaiman/my_test_demo))